 MITnet.
-MIT's network infrastructure in the Cambridge/Boston area is made up of more than 7.500 miles (12.070 km) of fiber. over 6.900 wireless access points, and 4,000 switches that provide on-campus wired connectivity.
-The MIT Kendall Wi-Fi network covers approximately 1.000.000 square feet (92,903 m) of outdoor space in the Kendall Square area and surrounding neighborhoods.
-The MIT Regional Optical Network-a 2,500-mile (4,203-km) optical ring-connects the MIT network to New York City and about 10 other locations, including the Massachusetts Green High Performance Computing Center, MIT's 100-gigabit backbone supports connections to Internet2 and the Energy Sciences Network, which in turn provides access to the CERN Large Hadron Collider.
-In addition, MIT has 10-gigabit dedicated connections to Amazon, Comcast, and Apple, as well as dual redundant 10-gigabit links to the commodity internet.
+MIT's network infrastructure in the Cambridge/Boston area is made up of more than 7.500 mi (12.070 km) of fiber, over 7.100 wireless access points, and 4,000 switches that provide on-campus wired connectivity.
+The MIT Kendall Wi-Fi network covers approximately 1,000,000 ft (92.903 m) of outdoor space in the Kendall Square area and surrounding neighborhoods.
+The MIT Regional Optical Network-a 2,500 mi (4,023 km) optical ring-connects the MIT network to New York City and about 10 other locations, including the Massachusetts Green High Performance Computing Center, MIT's 100-gigabit backbone supports connections to Internet2 and the Energy Sciences Network, which in turn provides access to the CERN Large Hadron Collider.
+MIT also has 10-gigabit dedicated connections to Amazon, Comcast, and Apple, as well as dual redundant 10-gigabit links to the commodity internet.